 We have seen Boards come under scrutiny in recent years – particularly in the wake of some major corporate governance failings.
-In response to this, our trust in the boardroom publication explores how important the role of the Board is in ensuring that an organisation has a future – and more importantly - a sustainable one.
+In response to this, our securing your future publication explores how important the role of the Board is in ensuring that an organisation has a future – and more importantly - a sustainable one.

 Non-executive directors play a critical role on any Board by providing oversight, challenging the executive team and flagging any concerns to stakeholders.
 Their independence together with the importance of the role cannot be understated.